I was keeping quiet about this, as it contradicts Gary Taubes, Michael R Eades & Richard D Feinman and Eugene J Fine.

 There.
 I've said it.
 I expect comments.
 Moderation is enabled.
 All comments that are free from ad-hominem, straw men & other logical fallacies will be published.

-As a lot of people report that they appear to be able to eat lots of dietary fat without getting fat (and actually getting slim), there appears to be something "magical" going on.
-Now, it's generally accepted that fat is the least thermogenic of all the macronutrients (protein being the most thermogenic).
-I'm wondering whether this is the case for all types of fat and all types of people.
+As a lot of people report that they can eat dietary fat without getting fat (& actually getting lighter & slimmer), there appears to be something "magical" going on.
+It's generally accepted that fat is the least thermogenic of all the macronutrients & protein is the most thermogenic.
+I wonder if this is the case for all types of fat and all types of people.

 From Battle of the Weight Loss Diets: Who's Winning (at losing):-

 Insulin Resistant people do better on low-carb, high-fat (LCHF) diets than high-carb, low-fat (HCLF) diets.

-It's quite possible that in people who do well on a LCHF diet, kcals out on the right hand side of the Energy Balance Equation increase a lot.
-So, keep on keeping on!
+It's possible that in people who do well on LCHF diets, kcals out on the right hand side of the Energy Balance Equation increase significantly.
+So keep on keeping on.

-EDIT: With the benefit of four years of accumulated knowledge, here's why LCHF & keto diets have an advantage for people who have Insulin Resistance.
+EDIT: With the benefit of four more years of knowledge, here's why LCHF & ketogenic diets have an advantage for people who have Insulin Resistance.
 How low-carbohydrate diets result in more weight loss than high-carbohydrate diets for people with Insulin Resistance or Type 2 Diabetes.